-- How long does it take to become a coach?
+- How long does it take to become an executive coach?

-Below, you’ll find answers to questions I thought that you may have if you’re thinking of becoming a professional coach.
-This page will be a living document so that as we hear more of your questions, we can add them here.
-It’s a Coach Training FAQ of sorts.
-In some questions, I did explain how Coacharya fits in because we are, after all, an accredited provider of coach training.
-Anyways, I hope you find this post useful.
-(And if you’re ready to start your training, please get in touch!
-We have lots of programs coming up.)
+This article is an Executive Coach Training FAQ of sorts.
+In some questions, I did explain how Coacharya fits in because we are, after all, an accredited provider of coach training (executive, life, and everything in between).
+I hope you find this post useful and if you’re ready to start your training, please get in touch!
+We have lots of programs coming up.

-What is Coacharya and why are you qualified to answer all these coach training questions?
+What is Coacharya and why are you qualified to answer executive coach training questions?

-Do I need to get certified to be a coach?
+Do I need to get certified to be an executive coach?

 No, but you should be.
 Regulations do not require you to be certified to be a professional coach.
 Not yet, at least.
 However, market dynamics may soon force you to.
 And frankly, it’s good for you.
-Corporations like to hire people who have professional certifications.
-In fact, it’s something that clients commonly ask for.
+Corporations like to hire coaches who have professional certifications.
+In fact, it’s something that we increasingly see clients ask for.

 Professional coaching certification by reputed internationally recognized coach training agencies are highly recommended for the following reasons:

 - Most corporate clients expect you to be certified for executive coaching.
 They may not have in-depth knowledge of the various certification options, but they want to know that their coach is legitimate.
 In Europe, EMCC credentials are sought after.
 For US government contracts, credentials are often a requirement.
 Most international corporations will demand a PCC credential from ICF before considering a coach for their team or executives.